rladiescolombo/rladies_colombo_blog/content/talk/4_machinelearning/index.md

 Do you want to do machine learning using R, but you’re having trouble getting started?

-Come join us in our upcoming meet-up “Machine Learning in R”
+Come join us in our upcoming meet-up “Machine Learning in R”.

 > ?
 Speaker